dkris/krowoc/docs/development/llm-integration.md

 ## Overview

-Krowoc provides a unified API for interacting with multiple LLM providers through the `aisuite` library.
+Krowoc provides a unified API for interacting with multiple LLM providers through the `langchain` library.
 This allows you to:

 1. Execute prompts with any supported model
 2. Stream responses in real-time